bkatzung/kcsg-kartra-pages/readme.txt

 Since your content is being served directly from your WordPress domain, it will definitely be attributed to your WordPress domain by search engines.
-With the page loader embed script, it's being served by an iframe with your Kartra domain, and therefore might be attributed to your Kartra domain instead.
+(In script mode, your content appears in an "iframe" with your Kartra domain, and therefore might be attributed to your Kartra domain instead.)

-Since cache-mode content is regular HTML and doesn't involve a JavaScript-generated iFrame, search engines that don't understand JavaScript will still be able to index your content.
+Since cache-mode content is regular HTML and doesn't involve a JavaScript-generated iframe, search engines that don't understand JavaScript will still be able to index your content.

+While script mode uses the Kartra brand tab/site icon, cache mode uses your WordPress-configured site icon.

 Page-loading performance might be better (or the same, or worse), depending on numerous static and dynamic factors.
+Cache mode elininates one round-trip network request associated with requesting and retrieving the page loader embed script (since it's not used in this mode), but this could potentially be overshadowed by other factors.

+Important note: Per Kartra, due to cross-domain cookie restrictions, some tracking might not be accurate in download-to-server configurations (including KKP's cache mode).
+On pages where this is a concern, please use script mode instead.

 = How does KCSG Kartra Pages compare to Aaron Reimann's Blank Slate? =